onlineconf/onlineconf/README.md

 `onlineconf-admin` can either be placed behind reverse proxy (nginx, for example) or serve static and terminate TLS by itself.
 Anyway TLS MUST be used in production.

+If OnlineConf is used to configure applications deployed in Kubernetes then [onlineconf-csi-driver](https://github.com/onlineconf/onlineconf-csi-driver) is recommended to use instead of *onlineconf-updater*.

 ## Architecture

 OnlineConf consists of two components: `onlineconf-admin` and `onlineconf-updater`.